Scoop Jardine: 2011–12

 In one of the most successful seasons in Syracuse history, Jardine and his teammate Kris Joseph were the senior leaders and huge contributors.
 Jardine and the Orange led Syracuse to the number 1 spot for 6 weeks in December and January.
 Jardine's numbers dropped a bit by averaging 8.9 points and 4.9 assists, but still led the Orange to a Big East regular season title.
 After getting only 22 MPG in the Big East tournament, Jardine played a vital role in the NCAA tournament.
 Jardine led the team in assists in all 4 of their tournament games and averaged 13.8 PPG.
 Despite all of his effort, Jardine and the Orange fell short of their Final Four and National Championship goals as they lost in a tight game against Ohio State 77–70.
 He finished his career at Syracuse with 9.0 points, 4.4 assists, and 1.3 steals.

 Professional career

 Jardine went undrafted in the 2012 NBA draft and subsequently did not play professionally in 2012–13.

 Jardine joined the Cleveland Cavaliers for the 2013 NBA Summer League.
 In September 2013, he signed with KK Zadar of Croatia.
 However, he was released next month after not passing the one-month tryout.
-He played 3 games for Zadar, scoring a total of 2 points.
+Jardine played three games for Zadar, scoring a total of two points.

-On November 1, 2013, he was selected by the Tulsa 66ers with the 40th overall pick in the 2013 NBA Development League draft.
+On November 1, 2013, Jardine was selected by the Tulsa 66ers with the 40th overall pick in the 2013 NBA Development League draft.

-In the 2016–17 NBL Canada season he played for the Moncton Miracles and the Niagara River Lions.
+In the 2016–17 NBL Canada season Jardine played for the Moncton Miracles and Niagara River Lions.

+Post-playing career

+On June 11, 2026, the New Orleans Pelicans hired Jardine to serve as a global director scout.